 For all changes to the approved plans and specifications, it is important that these changes are approved in writing by the owner and the designer before submitting the altered plans to Council, and before any changes are made to the building.
 You need to check with your local Council about approval for these changes.
 This may also be affected by district plan requirements.

-If the change is considered MINOR all that may be required is a handwritten and signed letter saying what you plan to do and a copy of the plans or specifications with these changes written/drawn on them.
-If the changes involve restricted building work you will also need to supply a Certificate of Design Work from the designer.
+If the change is considered MINOR, it is a variation (often called a minor variation, or minor amendment) and all that may be required is a handwritten and signed letter saying what you plan to do and a copy of the plans or specifications with these changes written/drawn on them.
+The legal definition of minor variation is found in the Building (Minor Variations) Regulation 2009:

-If it is a MAJOR change then you will need to fill in a new Building Consent Application and provide all the associated plans and documentation.
-A major amendment is treated as if it is a new building consent application – as required by the Building Act 2004.
+If the change is considered MAJOR, it is an amendment (often called a major amendment, or just an amendment) and you will need to fill in a new Building Consent Application and provide all the associated plans and documentation.
+If the changes involve Restricted Building Work you will also need to supply a Certificate of Design Work from the designer.
+An amendment is treated as if it is a new building consent application – as required by section 45(4) (b) the Building Act 2004.